Flexberry/flexberry.github.io/pages/products/flexberry-designer/form-constructor/fd_structure_all_forms.en.md

 ## Right "tree"

 Right on the page the tree is for editing the navigation structure (menu structure) of the design application.
-In this tree you can create menus of arbitrary nesting by grouping menu items into "folders" on different levels.
-The navigation items (not counting the "folders" that are used to group elements) can be list form, form editing, or menu items that refer to an arbitrary URL.
+In this tree you can create menus of arbitrary nesting by grouping menu items into `папкам` at various levels.
+The navigation items (not counting `папки`, which are used to group elements) can be list form, form editing, or menu items that refer to an arbitrary URL.

 ### Tools navigation